calico-team/calico-sp26-submissions/README.md

 - **Team directories** — Each top-level directory is named `<team_id> - <team_name>` (517 teams total).
 - **Problem directories** — Within each team, subdirectories are named by problem (e.g. `laser_main`, `grid_bonus`).
 - **Source files** — Individual submissions, named using their submission ID and submission time.
+Time is in the format hour_minute_second.millisecond.

 ## Problems